ID Theft, Theft, Forgery

 There are many defenses that an experienced lawyer can use to fight your identity theft charge.
 For example, the evidence in these cases is often obtained through a search of your home or car; if that search was illegal or unconstitutional, the evidence can be suppressed.

-From forgery to stolen credit cards, after any identity theft charge, you want to do everything you can to minimize the potential consequences.
+From forgery to stolen credit cards, after any identity theft charge, you want to do everything you can to minimize the potential negative consequences.
 Make sure you talk to an experienced defense attorney before you say anything to the police.
-Contact us today for a free initial consultation.
+For a free consultation about your defense options, contact us via email or by phone locally at 509-323-2420.